Lyon-Ynov-Campus/YTrack/subjects/SFML/readme.md

 * The quality of your **deliverable document**
 * The good use of the design pattern
 * The good use of the POO
+* The given constraint
+* The professionalism of your project

 [Here is the evaluation table]()